krishnendu-bera/PSEC/README.md

 # PSEC
 Extract protein sequence and calculate charge from PDB files

-# PDB Sequence and Charge Calculator
+# PDB Sequence Extractor & Charge Calculator (PSEC)

-This script extracts the protein sequence from a PDB file, cleans the structure to remove non-standard residues, and calculates the charge of the protein at a specified pH.
-It also generates a plot of charge versus pH and saves the results in a FASTA file and a charge information file.
+PSEC is a Python-based user-interactive script designed for processing Protein Data Bank (PDB) files.
+It extracts protein sequences from PDB structures and calculates the net charge of biomolecules based on their amino acid composition.
+It can also handle post translation modifications (PTMs) while calculating the charges.

+Key Features:
+✅ Sequence Extraction – Retrieves amino acid sequences from PDB structures.
+✅ Charge Calculation – Computes the net charge of proteins considering standard protonation states.
+✅ PDB Cleaning – Removes non-standard residues and extracts relevant structural information.
+✅ Easy to Use – Lightweight script with minimal dependencies, designed for computational biochemistry workflows.

 # Requirements